MINIF2F-DAFNY: LLM-Guided Mathematical Theorem Proving via Auto-Active Verification: Prompts

 \subsection{Error Correction Proof Synthesis Prompt}

 When verification fails, the error correction prompt presented below provides structured feedback including Dafny's error messages and a reminder of the original specification.
 This enables iterative refinement while maintaining specification adherence.
-We keep the error-correction prompt brief for the purposes of reducing tokens used and maximizing information efficiency by avoiding repetition. \ {\textbf{Listing 4.} System prompt for initial proof generation.}
+We keep the error-correction prompt brief for the purposes of reducing tokens used and maximizing information efficiency by avoiding repetition. \ {\textbf{Listing 4.} Error correction prompt.}